 Exciting news: we are Fine Free!
 Starting July 1, we will no longer be charging fines on overdue items checked out at our library.

-Wilmette Public Library will no longer charge fines for overdue items to any patrons, including those who visit us from other libraries, who check out those items at our library.
+Wilmette Public Library is no longer charging fines for overdue items to any patrons (including those who visit us from other libraries) who check out those items at our library.

-We will remove all existing fines for overdue materials and we will no longer be charging fines for any materials checked out from the Wilmette Public Library in the future.
+We have removed all existing fines for overdue Wilmette Public Library materials and we will no longer be charging fines for any materials checked out from the Wilmette Public Library in the future.

-Being fine free removes barriers and helps us provide a more equitable experience for all of the people in our community.
+Being fine free removes barriers to accessing the library and helps us provide a more equitable experience for all people in our community.
 We want to encourage people to enjoy coming to the library and we believe that assessing financial penalties for late items is counterproductive to this goal.

-It will also improve the checkout process by letting our staff focus on more positive interactions with patrons.
+Being fine free improves the checkout process by allowing our staff focus on more positive interactions with patrons.
 We want people to be excited about coming to the library, rather than worried about whether or not they owe a fine.
-We hope to welcome back everyone who has been staying away because of a fine on their account.
+We hope to welcome back anyone who felt discouraged about using the library because of a fine on their account.

-While you will no longer be charged a fine, after an item is two weeks overdue, your account will be blocked from any further checkouts until you return the item.
-The account block includes checking out items at the desk and self-check, as well as access to our digital downloads and databases.
+While you will no longer be charged a fine, after a Wilmette Public Library item is two weeks overdue, your account will be blocked from any further checkouts until you return the item.
+The account block includes checking out physical items (books, CDs, DVDs, etc.), as well as access to our digital collections (including downloads from Libby, Hoopla, Kanopy, etc) and research databases.

 If an item is more than 45 days past due, you will need to either return the item or pay the replacement cost to unlock your account.